 On September 10, 2014, the City Council reviewed the Planning Commission recommendation.
 The issue was rescheduled to a new date to give them time for further review.
 The Council plans to take a final vote on October 22, 2014.

-According to the San Diego Fox News 5 report, the arguments made at the September hearing were predictable.
+The arguments made against the shelter at the September hearing were predictable.

 One resident who lives near to the proposed shelter site noted, “My neighborhood is quiet and I wanted to stay that way.”
 He added, “Protests, spray paint on the wall or kids getting out and running away, are they going to run away to my back yard?”

 On the other hand, proponents asserted since the shelter would create about 100 jobs and inject $5- $7-million into in the Northern San Diego economy, “Why shouldn’t the city welcome this facility with open arms?”